 Lead time: 2-4 weeks

 My opinion: Despite its accessible price point, Ehkay Corner Tailors offers an impressive combination of experience, quality, and service.
 Unlike many budget-friendly tailors, Ehkay Corner is helmed by Dinesh and his wife Hina, who have been running the business since the 1980s—bringing over four decades of industry expertise.
 All garments are crafted locally in the brand’s in-house workshop, ensuring both faster turnaround times and tighter quality control.
 Prices remain affordable, and Dinesh’s customer service is consistently commendable.
-Additionally, Ehkay Corner provides suit rental services at competitive rates—ideal for short-term needs such as weddings or proms.
-Rentals are available for up to 72 hours, offering better value compared to many other tailors in Singapore, who typically rent by the day.
+Additionally, Ehkay Corner offers suit rentals at competitive rates—ideal for short-term needs such as weddings or proms.
+Rentals are available for up to 72 hours, offering better value than many other tailors in Singapore, which typically rent by the day.
 Overall, Ehkay Corner Tailors stands out as one of the top affordable tailoring options in the Orchard area.

 Review: I reviewed my experience at Ehkay Corner Tailors here, and the tuxedo I got here.
-I also reviewed a three-piece suit here, a maroon double-breasted suit here, and the blue stretchy suit (pictured above) here.
+I also reviewed a three-piece suit here, a maroon double-breasted suit here, a blue stretchable suit here, and most recently, a brown suit (pictured above) here.

-Those seeking a plethora of customisation options can turn towards Stitched Custom.
+Those seeking a wide range of customisation options can turn to Stitched Custom.

 Google Rating: 4.9/5